 America has been seeking of late the elements of poetry in her own land and history.
 This is the only safe beginning.
-And in the book before us, Longfellow, who has sung of Spain, and Italy, and the Alps, tells an old story of the Puritan days, clothing with his story what is as deep and as old as humanity, very common, therefore very great and poetical.
+And in the book before us, Longfellow, who has sung of Spain, and Italy, and the Alps, tells an old story of the Puritan days, elething with his story what is as deep and as old clothing with his story what is as deep and as old as humanity, very common, therefore very great and poetical.